 For personal injury law firms, I recommend adding your practice areas as products with pictures here.
 This is because they are given prominent visibility where as “services” are not in your local listing for brand searches.

-The services section is also a new section in Google My Business that should not be ignored.
+The services section is also a new section in Google Business Profile that should not be ignored.
 While it’s more relevant for PI firms to use this section, it does not carry the same visibility as products do.

 You should add each of your practice areas and injury types you handle to this services list along with a short description.